maapteh/sandbox-react-apollo-issues-3918/README.md

 # Sample application
-> Show stacktrace when ssr error happens, and no error being passed to component but then called again client-side
+> Show stacktrace when ssr error happens, and no error being passed to component...

 ## Pre-requisites